cis241-w21/class-material/minilabs/minilab05.md

 14. Merge the branch you made back into master.
-15. You should get a merge conflict which you'll need to resolve by manually editing the file with the conflict or using a mergetool such as `meld`.
+15. You should get a merge conflict which you'll need to resolve by manually editing the file with the conflict or using a mergetool such as `meld` (whatever you prefer -- you do not need to use `meld`).
 You can keep whatever lines you choose.
 16. Don't forget to add and commit to finish the merge.
 17. Pop yor stash made in step 6